Forefoot pain can be very disabling. There are many conditions that can cause pain.

 Insoles, physiotherapy to address biomechanics and perhaps a one injection of steroid to help the insoles settle your pain faster are the main treatments.

-In the old days, the surgical treatment was a forefoot reconstruction but it is possible to reattach the plantar plate
+In the old days, the surgical treatment was a forefoot reconstruction but it is possible to reattach the plantar plate.
+It is rare to recommend this treatment.

 A Mortan's Neuroma is a painful thickened nerve in the forefoot.
 Often the nerve is being crowded by a bursa (little soft tissue collection of fluid).
 Neuroma's can range from small to large.
 Small Neuroma's often resolve with an ultrasound guided injection of steroid.